wieluk/psychopy_linux_installer/README.md

 **Note:**

-- Ubuntu 18.04 and Debian 11 do not work with the default (latest) PsychoPy version.
+- Ubuntu 18.04 and Debian 11 do not work with the default (2024.1.4) PsychoPy version.
 They fail to install pyqt6.
 Use PsychoPy version 2023.2.3 or lower.

 ## Important Information